 "When do Parties Buy Turnout?
 How Monitoring Capacity Facilitates Voter Mobilization in Mexico" (with Horacio Larreguy and John Marshall) [Download PDF] Revised and Resubmitted, American Political Science Review

-Vote and turnout buying are widespread in developing democracies, but little is known about the conditions under which such practices are effective.
-Rather than focusing on the party-voter relationship, we argue that the efficacy of turnout buying depends upon the moral hazard problem underlying the party-broker relationship.
-Parties can extract more effort from their brokers where they can better monitor broker performance and where favorable voters would not otherwise turn out.
-Exploiting exogenous variation in the number of polling stations—and thus information about broker performance—in Mexican electoral precincts, we show that greater monitoring capacity increases turnout and the number of votes for the PAN and especially the PRI.
+Despite its prevalence, little is known about when parties buy turnout.
+We emphasize the problem of parties monitoring local brokers with incentives to shirk.
+Our model suggests that parties extract greater turnout buying effort from their brokers where they can better monitor broker performance and where favorable voters would not otherwise turn out.
+Exploiting exogenous variation in the number of polling stations—and thus electoral information about broker performance—in Mexican electoral precincts, we find that greater monitoring capacity increases turnout and votes for the PAN and the PRI.
 Consistent with our theoretical predictions, the effect of monitoring capacity on PRI votes varies non-linearly with the distance of voters to the polling station: it first increases because rural voters—facing larger costs of voting—generally favor the PRI, before declining as the cost of incentivizing brokers increases.
 This non-linearity is not present for the PAN, who stand to gain less from mobilizing rural voters.